-The advice and list of TEFL job interview questions is taken from our TEFL course job seminars.
-The TEFL job interview questions have been built up over the years based on our own experience interviewing candidates and EBC course graduate feedback from the TEFL job interviews they have attended.
+The advice and list of TEFL job interview questions are from our TEFL course job seminars.
+These TEFL job interview questions have grown over the years.
+They come from our experience interviewing candidates and feedback from our EBC course graduates from TEFL job interviews they have attended.

 Ask and answer the TEFL job interview questions with confidence.

 Be dynamic and SMARTLY DRESSED.
 Most language schools want a teacher with a professional, outgoing personality who looks presentable.
-If you are teaching private classes to children, you’ll have to meet the parents first and they can be even more demanding than language schools.
+If you are teaching private classes to children, you should meet the parents first.
+They can be even more demanding than language schools.